-EIAs are used to evaluate the potential environmental impacts of proposed projects.
-The EIA process involves gathering and analysing data on the current environment, including various environmental factors such as ecology, landscape, water resources and local communities to determine how the proposed project may affect the environment.

-The primary goal of the EIA is to identify any "likely significant environmental effects" that may arise and to identify measures to avoid, reduce or offset potential negative impacts.
+EIAs are used to evaluate the potential environmental consequences or impacts of proposed projects.
+The EIA process involves gathering and analysing data on various environmental factors such as ecology, landscape, water resources and social aspects to determine how the proposed project may affect the environment.
+The primary goal of the EIA is to identify and minimise potential negative impacts while maximising the positive ones.
 As we develop our designs, the EIA process helps us make informed choices that promote sustainable development and protect the environment.